-To develop the code, the derivatives of the Vlasov equation were calculated using the symbolic algebra software MAPLE.
-The simulation itself was written in C++.
-The model uses the forward Euler method to integrate both the particle motion and the moment equations.
-Despite the high numerical error associated with this method, it is acceptable for use as a test to assess the validity of the equations, as the dominating error is not numerical.
+Despite the high numerical error associated with the forward Euler method, it is acceptable for use as a test to assess the validity of the equations, as the dominating error is not numerical.

 In all cases, only uncharged particles will be tracked.
 The analytical results calculated in the previous sections can be applied to charged particles.
 To calculate the inter-macroparticle forces needed for a full PIC code, a method to use the moments to deposit the charge from a macroparticle onto the grid must be developed.
 This deposition process is beyond the scope of this paper.
+An outline of a method that can be used to deposit the charge and current onto the grid is given in section VIII.